pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 * there is redundant information: we know that there is a breakpoint between two adjacent arcs, it is not necessary to represent them using nodes
 * it is not very adequate for self-balancing: it is only possible to balance the subtree formed by the breakpoints.
 Indeed, we cannot balance the whole tree because otherwise arcs may become interior nodes and breakpoints leaves.
 Writing an algorithm to balance only the subtree formed by the interior nodes seems like a nightmare to me.

 Thus, I decided to represent the beachline differently.
-In my implementation the beachline is still a tree but all nodes represent an arc.
+In my implementation the beachline is still a tree, but all nodes represent an arc.
 This representation has none of the previous shortcomings.

 Here is the definition of an `Arc` in my implementation: